jeremyBanks/youtube/playlists.md

 ## [Dimension 20 (All Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pD9kA_rvjirtpBUtwdthWmD)

-> ${hours}-hour mega-playlist of every episode of Dimension 20 and all associated extra content, such as behind-the-scenes, talkback shows, trailers, and animations.
+> 571-hour mega-playlist of every episode of Dimension 20 and all associated extra content, such as behind-the-scenes, talkback shows, trailers, and animations.
 Free videos are used where possible, and member-only videos used for the rest.
 Episodes are grouped by seasons, with trailers coming first and extra content coming after the episode or season it refers to.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [Fantasy High Trailer](https://www.youtube.com/watch?v=p-eY2tDgXsY&list=PLObfuAmZm9pD9kA_rvjirtpBUtwdthWmD)
 - [1.
 The Beginning Begins](https://www.youtube.com/watch?v=_zZxCVBi7-k&list=PLObfuAmZm9pD9kA_rvjirtpBUtwdthWmD)